 - 1. Continue cost-share programs for enhanced BMPs, in cooperation with FDACS, NRCS, and agricultural producers. - 2.
-In consultation with FDACS, FWC, and NRCS, develop a comprehensive inventory of employed agriculture and silviculture BMPs and identify potential gaps and/or potential improvements for implementation in the watershed. - 3.
-In cooperation with FDACS FFS, evaluate relationships between forest management practices and hydrologic and water quality effects. - 4.
+In consultation with FDACS, FWC, and NRCS, develop a comprehensive inventory of implemented agriculture and silviculture BMPs and identify potential gaps and/or potential improvements for implementation in the watershed. - 3.
+In cooperation with FFS, evaluate relationships between forest management practices and hydrologic and water quality effects. - 4.
 Based on funding resources, develop plans for expanded cost-share or other assistance for implementation. - 5.
-Develop an outreach plan to engage agricultural producers and forestry practitioners; supporting training technical and participation developing implementation strategies. - 6.
-Conduct program outreach support implementation of property-specific approved BMPs, potentially including annual cost-share grant cycles as defined by funding sources. - 7.
-Work with FDACS to offer free technical assistance in the design and implementation of property- and resource-specific BMPs. - 8.
-Monitor local water quality, including upstream/downstream and/or before and after project implementation, as well as trends in receiving waters.
-Additionally, conduct monitoring of participant experiences, encouraging feedback throughout and following implementation. - 9.
+Develop an outreach plan to engage agricultural producers and forestry practitioners; supporting technical training and participation in developing implementation strategies. - 6.
+Conduct program outreach to support implementation of property-specific approved BMPs, potentially including annual cost-share grant cycles as defined by funding sources. - 7.
+Work with FDACS and FWC to offer free technical assistance in the design and implementation of property- and resource-specific BMPs. - 8.
+Monitor local water including quality, upstream/downstream and/or before and after project implementation, as well as trends in waters.
+Additionally, receiving conduct monitoring of participant experiences, encouraging feedback throughout and following implementation. - 9.
 Analyze data to identify water quality trends.